In pitch for Biden, Obama urges voters to cast Trump out

 Obama already had hosted virtual events geared to younger voters and lent his name to texts and emails encouraging supporters to register to vote and donate money to the campaign.
 He has also been a big money draw for the campaign.
 One virtual fundraiser he headlined with Biden in June brought in $7.6 million, and he's raised money and appeared in ads for down-ballot Democrats.

-“We’ve got to vote like never before,” he said, “and leave no doubt.”
+“We’ve got to vote like never before,” he said in Philadelphia, “and leave no doubt.”

 Barrow reported from Atlanta.